 Saratoga Parents for Safer Schools is firm in its resolve to improve upon the security protocol in the existing district-wide safety plan.
 Although soft measures are effective, school hardening is a vital component of campus security.
 Evidence shows that a comprehensive, full scope security plan is most effective in not only dramatically mitigating the risk of an active shooter situation, but also drastically minimizing response time.
 While the current plan meets New York State requirements, it does not meet our standards of providing the level of protection our children need and deserve.

 Our School Security Plan addresses and corrects current deficiencies to ensure that each school campus is best prepared for an active shooter situation.
-This is accomplished with the most effective use of personnel, resources and training.
+This is accomplished with the most effective use of personnel, resources, and training.
 Our core purpose is to reinstate and expand effective hard measures and improve upon existing security procedures.
+We acknowledge that some of the 8 points are already being implemented by the school district.

 Improve upon the current perimeter security with conspicuously and strategically placed cameras to provide a deterrent and effective monitoring.
 Cameras should be monitored in real-time by designated security team personnel.